-- To understand the importance of experiments as the basis of the scientific method. - Better understand physics concepts covered in lecture by seeing their application in experiments. - To obtain experience in the techniques employed by scientists in all fields for analyzing data and drawing conclusions from "real world" experiments. - Reporting results scientifically.
+- To understand the importance of experiments as the basis of the scientific method. - Better understand physics concepts covered in lecture by seeing their application in experiments. - To obtain experience in the techniques employed by scientists in all fields for analyzing data and drawing conclusions from "real world" experiments. - Reporting results in a scientific fashion.